Powered by Fr. Abraham Mutholath Foundation NFP

 THE 15 STEPS OF THE PASSOVER MEAL

-Step 1.
-Kadeish (Sanctification): The head of the family who sits at the place of honor would take the first of the four wine cups and fill it with wine mixed with water (grape juice for children) and pronounce a thanksgiving over it.
+Step 1- Kadeish (Sanctification): The head of the family who sits in the place of honour would take the first of the four wine cups and fill it with wine mixed with water (grape juice for children) and pronounce a thanksgiving over it.
 He would taste it first and then pass it to all present.
-The four cups of wine stand for the four “I will,” in Exodus 6:6-7.
-“I will free you from the burden of the Egyptians (The Cup of Sanctification) and I will deliver you from their bondage (The Cup of Deliverance); I will redeem you with the blows of my powerful hand and my mighty acts of judgement (The Cup of Redemption).
+The four cups of wine stand for the four “I will,” in Exodus 6:6-7: “I will free you from the burden of the Egyptians (The Cup of Sanctification) and I will deliver you from their bondage (The Cup of Deliverance); I will redeem you with the blows of my powerful hand and my mighty acts of judgement (The Cup of Redemption).
 I will take you for my people and I will be your God (The Cup of Restoration); you will realize that I am the LORD your God who delivered you from the burden of the Egyptians” (Ex 6:6-7).

-Step 7.
-Motzi: The blessing for bread holding the remaining matzah bread.
+Step 7 – Motzi: The blessing for bread holding the remaining matzah bread.

-Step 8.
-Matzah (Unleavened Bread): Everyone eats a part of the top and the middle matzah.
+Step 8 – Matzah (Unleavened Bread): Everyone eats a part of the top and the middle matzah.
 They lean to the left when they eat.

-Step 10.
-Koresh (Matzah Sandwich): The participants fill two pieces of Matzah with Maror and Romaine lettuce.
+Step 10 – Koresh (Matzah Sandwich): The participants fill two pieces of Matzah with Maror and Romaine lettuce.
 They recite a special prayer and eat the Koresh while leaning to the left.

-Step 11.
-Shulchan Orech (Dinner): The head of the family cuts the Pascal lamb into pieces and gives a part to each family member with unleavened bread and bitter herbs dipped in sauce.
+Step 11 – Shulchan Orech (Dinner): The head of the family cuts the Pascal lamb into pieces and gives a part to each family member with unleavened bread and bitter herbs dipped in sauce.

-Step 12.
-Tzafun / Afikoman (Half-piece Matzo bread): The head of the family asks children to find the piece of matzah bread that he hid earlier.
-Its finding represents Jesus’ resurrection according to the Christian view.
+Step 12 – Tzafun / Afikoman (Half-piece Matzo bread): The head of the family asks children to find the piece of matzah bread that he hid earlier.
+Its finding, according to Christian interpretation, represents the resurrection of Jesus.
 Once recovered, they break that into pieces and eat, saying, “This is the bread of affliction that our fathers ate in Egypt” (Ex 13:3).
-At this point, Jesus established the Holy Eucharist using the Afikoman bread.
-“While they were eating, Jesus took bread, said the blessing and broke it, and gave it to his disciples saying, ‘Take and eat; this is my body’” (Mt 26:26).
+At this moment, Jesus established the Holy Eucharist using the Afikoman bread.
+“While they were eating, Jesus took bread, said the blessing and broke it, and gave it to

-Step 14.
-Hallel (Praises): The participants recite the rest of the Psalms (Hallel) (Ps 115-118) followed by a blessing over the fourth cup of wine and drink it.
+Step 14 – Hallel (Praises): The participants recite the rest of the Psalms (Hallel) (Ps 115-118) followed by a blessing over the fourth cup of wine and drink it.
 Jesus considered the fourth cup as his suffering, and prayed at the Garden of Gethsemane, “Father, if it is your will, remove this cup from me; yet not my will but yours be done” (Lk 22:42).
 However, Jesus accepted and tasted this fourth cup when he was on the cross.

 (Lk 22:15) And he said to them, “How much I have longed to eat this Passover with you before I suffer; …”